MicroEJ/docs/Tutorials/gettingstarted/Step04.rst

 -  The image declaration in the .list file follows this pattern:

-.. note:: the ARGB4444 mode was used because the image has a transparency, more info at `Images <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/UI/MicroUI/images.html>`__
+.. note:: The ARGB4444 mode was used because the image has a transparency, more info at `Images <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/UI/MicroUI/images.html>`__.

 .. code::